 Automating your investing means setting things up to automatically take care of some aspect of the process.
 A great example of this, and an excellent way to keep on top of your goals, is the pre-authorized deposit.

 Pre-authorized deposits treat your goals like obligations, essentially paying yourself first instead of leaving your own goals as an after-thought.
 This can be particularly helpful to those who have ever been tempted to dip into money they should be saving in order to fulfil an impulse-buy, or those who find it difficult to set money aside for their own long-term financial goals.
-To set up pre-authorized deposits, log in and go to Accounts > Funding.
+To set up pre-authorized deposits, log in and go to Move money > Deposit > Pre-Authorized Deposit.

 Pre-authorized deposits are commonly used for retirement savings, particularly through workplace pension plans, but you can set up pre-authorized deposits for any account, of any type, helping you to save towards any goal.